CogStack/MedCAT/README.md

 MedCAT can be used to extract information from Electronic Health Records (EHRs) and link it to biomedical ontologies like SNOMED-CT and UMLS.
 Preprint [arXiv](https://arxiv.org/abs/2010.01165).

+## UPDATE
+MedCAT is upgraded to v1, unforunately this introduces breaking changes with older models (MedCAT v0.4), as well as potential problems with all code that used the MedCAT package.

+MedCAT v0.4 is available on the [legacy](https://github.com/CogStack/MedCAT/tree/legacy) branch and will still be supported until 1.
+June 2021 (with respect to potential bug fixes).

 ## Demo
 A demo application is available at [MedCAT](https://medcat.rosalind.kcl.ac.uk).
 Please note that this was trained on MedMentions and contains a small portion of UMLS.